rust-stuco/lectures/week10/slides.md

 # Workers

-We divide tasks among workers.
+Parallelism divides tasks among workers.

 * In hardwareland, we call these workers **processors** and **cores**.